kihyuk-nam/traindb-ml/README.md

 // install dependencies. (pip == pip3) For example,
 (venv) # pip install numpy pandas tables fastapi uvicorn spflow sqlparse psycopg2 scipy
 // which is the same as the following:
 //(venv) # pip install -r requirements.txt

+// Possible errors due to the spflow package:
+// 1.
+PyQT5: use PyQT5=5.13 if the error occurs for 5.15.x
+// 2. sklearn erorr: 'sklearn' is deprecated.
+It should be 'scikit-learn'.
+See the error message that contains the solution. (set env var)

 ```
 ## Launching a REST API for development (using Fast API)
 ```